jina-ai/jina/docs/how-to/async-executors.md

 ### Without async

-Here is an example without using `coroutines`, all of the 50 api calls will be queued and nothing will be done concurrently.
+Here is an example without using `coroutines`.
+All of the 50 API calls will be queued and nothing will be done concurrently.

 ```python